Chicha press

 Chicha Press (Prensa Chicha in Spanish) is a Peruvian nickname for sensationalist tabloid newspapers that first emerged in the 1980s.
-The etymology of Chicha Press is derived from the name for certain drinks made from corn, which later came to be used by some in Peru describe the culture of Andean migrants to the capital region of Lima during the 1960s.
+The etymology of Chicha Press is derived from the name for certain drinks made from corn (e.g. Chicha de jora), which later came to be used by some in Peru describe the culture of Andean migrants to the capital region of Lima during the 1960s.
 The concept of Chicha press became a central part of the national culture in 2000 when it was popularized by Alberto Fujimori to discredit opponents of his government in the general elections of 2000.

 Characteristics

 These newspapers usually share these features: